 1858 – Gordon Jobber

-George Phineas Gordon produces the Franklin press, which is also known as the Gordon Jobber.
+Based on an earlier design by Stephen P. Ruggles, George Phineas Gordon produces the Franklin press, which is also known as the Gordon Jobber.
+The press uses a foot pedal to press the surface holding the paper against the flat inked printing plate.
+Only a single operator is needed, making this a perfect press for small print shops.
 Once the patents on this design expired other companies build presses based on Gordon’s design, such as the Chandler & Price letterpress below.
+Until the early 1900s, these were the workhorses in many print shops and some remain in use even today.

 1860 – Photozincography

 A reproduction of the Domesday Book is the first publication that is printed using photozincography, a lithographic printing technique that uses zinc plates instead of stones.
-It is developed by the team of Henry James of the British Ordnance Survey.
-The picture below shows him in front of the photography building.
-These plates are the precursor to today’s aluminum offset printing plates.
+These plates are easier to move than lithographic stones and can handle larger print runs.
+They are the precursor to today’s aluminum offset printing plates.
+Photozincography is developed by the team of Henry James of the British Ordnance Survey.
+The picture below shows them in front of the photography building.

 1864 – RR Donnelley is founded